Margaret E. Knight: Career

 Knight's first patent, issued in 1870, was for an "improvement in paper-feeding machines", a "pneumatic paper-feeder" with applications in printing presses and paper-folding machines; her paper bag machine would feature a three-step folding process in forming the flat bottom.
-At the time, many female inventors and writers concealed their gender by using only an initial instead of their given name, but Margaret E. Knight is clearly identified in this patent.
+At the time, many female inventors and writers concealed their gender by using only an initial instead of their given name, but Margaret E. Knight was identified in this patent.

 Flat-bottomed paper bag machine

 Knight moved to Springfield, Massachusetts in 1867 and was hired by the Columbia Paper Bag Company.
 She noticed that the envelope-shaped machine-made paper bags they produced were weak and narrow, and could not stand on their bases.
 They were also poorly suited to bulky items, such as groceries and hardware goods.
 Machines for producing these envelope-style bags were the subject of three patents issued to Francis Wolle in 1852, 1855, and 1858.
 Flat-bottomed paper bags, which were sturdier and more useful, were expensively made by hand.

-Such flat-bottomed bags were already in general use in Britain since at least the 1840s, and improvements to hand-production techniques occurred during the 1850s.
+Such flat-bottomed bags were already in general use in Britain since at least the 1840s and improvements to hand-production techniques occurred during the 1850s.
 For example, a patent was awarded to James Baldwin of Birmingham in 1853 for semi-mechanized apparatus to use in the making of flat-bottomed paper bags.
-However, thinking to more fully automate the process, in 1868 Knight invented a machine that cut, folded, and glued paper to form the flat-bottomed brown paper bags familiar to shoppers today.
-This machine enabled the mass manufacture of flat-bottomed bags, much increasing the speed of production.
+However, thinking to more fully automate the process, in 1868 Knight invented a machine that cut, folded, and glued paper to form the flat-bottomed brown paper bag familiar to shoppers today.
+This machine enabled the mass manufacture of flat-bottomed bags, increasing the speed of production.